tenstorrent/SweRV-ISS/README.md

     peek <res> <addr>
       Print value of resource res (one of r, f, c, v, m) and address addr.
-      For memory (m) up to 2 addresses may be provided to define a range of memory locations to be printed; also, an optional filename after the two addresses writes the command output to that file.
+      For memory (m) up to 2 addresses may be provided to define a range of memory locations to be printed; also, an optional file name after the two addresses writes the command output to that file.
       examples: peek r x1   peek c mtval   peek m 0x4096 peek m 0x10 0x40 out